ConductionNL/commonground-gateway/README.md

 The common gateway control panel can be found on http://localhost:8000 on default setups.

+The default credentials for the common gateway are:
+Username: no-reply@test.com
+Password: !ChangeMe!

 > **Using Ubuntu?**<br>
 > It might be wise to run the following commands:
 >